The AIDS-defining cancers are:

 Most types of cancer are treated with radiotherapy, chemotherapy or surgery, although some AIDS-related cancers respond well to antiretroviral treatment.

-KS, where purple, brown or black lesions appear on the skin and sometimes on the outside of internal organs or in the intestines, is linked to the human herpes virus 8 (HHV8).
+Kaposi's sarcoma (KS), where purple, brown or black lesions appear on the skin and sometimes on the outside of internal organs or in the intestines, is linked to the human herpes virus 8 (HHV8).
 If you’re diagnosed with KS you’ll usually be given antiretroviral treatment in the first instance as this often causes it to disappear.
 If you have KS inside your body you may need to have a different type of treatment, such as chemotherapy or radiotherapy.

 As people with HIV are now living longer, they have an increased chance of developing cancers generally associated with older age that are not linked to having HIV.